GEOS-DEV/GEOS/src/coreComponents/schema/docs/ProppantSolidProppantPermeability.rst

 porosityModelName            groupNameRef required Name of the porosity model.
 solidInternalEnergyModelName groupNameRef          Name of the solid internal energy model.
 solidModelName               groupNameRef required Name of the solid model.
-thermalConductivityModelName groupNameRef          Name of the thermal conductivity model.
 ============================ ============ ======== ===========================================